Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

 >![Wavelength_Map](430nm2.png)
 >*Example of 430nm Reflectance map May 12, 2024.*
 ---
+### Process PACE data for Chlorophyll a:

-### This is our attempt to calculate Chlorophyll a using PACE data trying to follow the methods described in the source below:
+#### This is our attempt to calculate Chlorophyll a using PACE data trying to follow the methods described in the source below:
 ```python

 '''